jgosmann/psyrun/doc/source/guide.rst

 submit a job.
 Furthermore, functions to obtain the status (`Scheduler.get_status`), return running and queued jobs (`Scheduler.get_jobs`), and kill jobs `Scheduler.kill` are required.
-It can be instructive to read the `Sqsub` (TODO source link) source code before implementing a scheduler.
+It can be instructive to read the `Sqsub` source code before implementing a scheduler.